Section Image

 Historic Victorian homes tower above the sidewalks that run through most of central Berlin.
 Victorian farmhouses and historic cottages built between the late 1800s and early 1900s go from $75,000 to $400,000.
 Prices depend on lot size, and larger properties often come with several outbuildings for hobby farming.
 Craftsman homes constructed a little later — between the early 1900s and the 1930s — come with porches and patios on lots up to a half-acre in size, ranging between $125,000 and $290,000.

 Split-level and ranch-style homes were added starting in the 1950s through the 1990s, selling between $150,000 and $385,000.
 New Traditional homes from the early 2000s and new constructions fetch from $320,000 to $450,000.
-Some of these more recent builds are part of the Hunter’s Pond community, which charges monthly homeowners association fees between $10 and $20.
+Some of these more recent builds are part of the Hunters Pond community, which charges monthly homeowners association fees between $10 and $20.

 Riverside entertainment, an aquatic center and Nathan Strong Park

 Stretching across 38 acres of the Fox River’s east bank, Riverside Park is Berlin’s largest green space and one of the city’s popular fishing spots.
 The park’s amenities include volleyball courts, a nine-hole disc golf course, horseshoe courts, two baseball diamonds and five different playgrounds for younger children.
-A mushroom waterfall, a spiral slide with several twists and in-water basketball hoops entertain children at the Berlin City Aquatic Center as well.
-Just east of downtown, a Victorian bandstand is often the site of community events at Nathan Strong Park, which is also home to the Soldiers & Sailors monument and a number of authentic Civil War cannons.
+A mushroom waterfall, a spiral slide with several twists and in-water basketball hoops entertain children at the Berlin Aquatic Center as well.
+Just east of downtown, a Victorian bandstand is often the site of community events at Nathan Strong Park, which is also home to the Soldiers and Sailors monument and a number of authentic Civil War cannons.

 The loaded Bloody Mary at Izzy’s Dockside Diner and stores downtown